weekplan/www/_posts/2018-07-06-habit-3-first-things-first.md

 ---
-title: 'How to Master the 3rd Habit of the 7 Habits of Highly Effective PeopleFirst Things First: Best Resources to Help You with the Third Habit'
+title: How to Master the 3rd Habit of the 7 Habits of Highly Effective People
 layout: post
 navigation: true
 comments: true